-- This report sets out our findings from a review of the responsible lending 1 practices of 11 large Australian mortgage brokers when assisting consumers to apply for home loans with an interest-only period during the initial part of the loan (interest-only home loans).
+- This report sets out our findings from a review of the responsible lending practices of 11 large Australian mortgage brokers when assisting consumers to apply for home loans with an interest-only period during the initial part of the loan (interest-only home loans).
 The report sets out actions that Australian credit licensees (credit licensees) should take to reduce the risk of being unable to demonstrate compliance with their obligations.
-This review follows on from our previous review of lenders' responsible 2 lending practices for interest-only home loans (lenders interest-only review), which was conducted in the first half of 2015 and published as Report 445 Review of interest-only home loans (REP 445).
-Separate to this review, at the request of the Government, ASIC is currently 3 conducting a review of mortgage broker remuneration structures, and the impact of these structures on consumer outcomes.
-We will complete this review by the end of 2016.
-Since the publication of REP 445: 4 the value of new interest-only home loans approved by Australian (a) authorised deposit-taking institutions (ADIs) has decreased by 9%; the percentage of new home loans approved by Australian ADIs which (h) are interest-only has decreased by 12%; and Note: See the Australian Prudential Regulation Authority (APRA), Quarterly ADI property exposures-June 2016, 30 August 2016 (QPEX June 2016). the amount that can be borrowed by an individual consumer through an (c) interest-only home loan has decreased, as a result of lenders changing how they assess consumers' ability to repay in line with our recommendation.
-5 Our review of mortgage brokers found that, between the end of the June quarter 2015 and the end of the December quarter 2015: the number of new interest-only home loans fell by 16.3%, with the (a) total value of these loans reducing by 15.6%; and - the percentage of interest-only loans with a term greater than five years (b) decreased by 54% from 11.2% to 5.1%.
+This review follows on from our previous review of lenders' responsible - This review follows on from our previous review of lenders' responsible lending practices for interest-only home loans (lenders interest-only review), which was conducted in the first half of 2015 and published as Report 445 Review of interest-only home loans (REP 445). - 3 Separate to this review, at the request of the Government, ASIC is currently conducting a review of mortgage broker remuneration structures, and the impact of these structures on consumer outcomes.
+We will complete this review by the end of 2016. - 4 Since the publication of REP 445: - (a) the value of new interest-only home loans approved by Australian authorised deposit-taking institutions (ADIs) has decreased by 9%; - (b) the percentage of new home loans approved by Australian ADIs which are interest-only has decreased by 12%; and

-Our review of mortgage brokers focused on how mortgage brokers inquire into and record consumers' requirements and objectives to assess whether an interest-only home loan meets their requirements.
-We found that:
+Note: See the Australian Prudential Regulation Authority (APRA), Quarterly ADI property exposures-June 2016, 30 August 2016 (QPEX June 2016).

-- all mortgage brokers provided their representatives with inquiry tools (a) (e.g. a fact find or needs analysis) to assist them in inquiring into and recording consumers' requirements and objectives; and - on just under 80% of applications reviewed, we identified a statement (b) summarising how the interest-only feature specifically met the consumer's requirements and objectives (compared to REP 445 where in over 30% of applications reviewed, we found no evidence that the lender had considered whether the interest-only loan met the consumer's requirements).
+- (c) the amount that can be borrowed by an individual consumer through an interest-only home loan has decreased, as a result of lenders changing how they assess consumers' ability to repay in line with our recommendation. - Our review of mortgage brokers found that, between the end of the June 2015 quarter and the end of the December 2015 quarter: - (a) the number of new interest-only home loans fell by 16.3%, with the total value of these loans reducing by 15.6%; and - (b) the percentage of interest-only loans with a term greater than five years decreased by 54% from 11.2% to 5.1%. - Our review of mortgage brokers focused on how mortgage brokers inquire into and record consumers' requirements and objectives to assess whether an interest-only home loan meets their requirements.
+We found that: - (a) all mortgage brokers provided their representatives with inquiry tools (e.g. a fact find or needs analysis) to assist them in inquiring into and recording consumers' requirements and objectives; and - (b) on just under 80% of applications reviewed, we identified a statement summarising how the interest-only feature specifically met the consumer's requirements and objectives (compared to REP 445 where in over 30% of applications reviewed, we found no evidence that the lender had considered whether the interest-only loan met the consumer's requirements).